openshift/cluster-node-tuning-operator/README.md

 * vm

 with the exception of dynamic tuning functionality provided by some of the plug-ins.
-The following Tuned plug-ins are currently not fully supported:
+The following TuneD plug-ins are currently not fully supported:

 * bootloader
 * script